CollinKa/gitlab-cms/_episodes/03-vomsproxy.md

 keypoints:
 - "Special care is needed when adding secrets in GitLab"
 - "Passwords and certificates should always be set to `Protected` state"
-- "Certificates need to be base64 encoded for use as secrets"
+- "Certificates need to be `base64`-encoded for use as secrets"
 ---

 ## Securely adding passwords and files to GitLab